-Hand-wound watches from NOMOS Glashütte achieve an accuracy of a max. one to two minutes deviation per week.
+Mechanical watches from NOMOS Glashütte achieve an accuracy of less than ten seconds deviation per day.
 This is a very good figure, and not far from that guaranteed for chronometer-tested watches in accordance with the ISO 3159 standard.
 To ensure this, we regulate our mechanical calibers in six positions over the span of seven days.
 NOMOS Glashütte watches must achieve the best results in all dial and crown positions.

 The accuracy of a mechanical watch is largely determined by the precision of its caliber—specifically the pace-setting part, known as the escapement.
 That is why we at NOMOS Glashütte ensure that all our timepieces are powered by an in-house developed and built escapement.
 Known at the NOMOS swing system, this component allows us to ensure the excellent timekeeping of our mechanical watches, independent of third-party suppliers.
 Furthermore, we adjust our mechanical calibers according to chronometer standards—which means each watch from NOMOS Glashütte undergoes a series of strict accuracy tests (for example a regulation in six positions over the span of seven days) to check that it keeps excellent time before being sent out into the world.